ymuichiro/quick_learning_symbol_en/11_restriction.md

-# 11.Restrictions
+# 11. Restrictions

 This section describes restrictions on accounts and global restrictions on mosaics.
-In this chapter, try restricting the permissions of existing accounts, so please create a new disposable account to try it out.
+In this chapter, we will restrict the permissions of existing accounts, so please create a new disposable account to try it out.

 ```js
 //Generating disposable accounts Carol